namnbk/High_Performing_NeuralNet/README.md

 ## Overview
 * Implemented a C++ version of a deep neural network that recognizes handwritten numbers on a Supercomnting Cluster
 * Trained with 50000 online images and tested among 10000 images on 30 epoches, achieving more than 50% accuracy
-* Shaved of CPU usage and reduced memory time, optimizing performance of the neuralnet classification program with memory caching and SIMD parallelism techniques
+* Shaved of CPU usage and optimized performance of the neuralnet classification program with the memory caching and SIMD parallelism techniques

 ## Environment